khadkauj/Joke-App/Readme.md

 ## Overview

 This is a simple React Native app that displays programming jokes fetched from the "Official Joke API".
 The app allows users to view jokes and refresh the list of jokes.
-Additionally, there's an option to exit the app gracefully.

 ## Features

 - Fetches programming jokes from the "Official Joke API".
-- Displays a list of jokes with setup and punchline.
+- Displays a list of prgogramming jokes with setup and punchline.
-- Provides a refresh button to fetch new jokes.
+- Pull to refresh functionality to fetch new jokes

 ## Usage